DHTMLX/docs-booking/docs/api/config/js_booking_data.md

 ### Description

-@short: Required?.
+@short: Optional.
 An array of objects containing the cards data

 ### Usage